 Derrick Roy '14

-I am currently majoring in ACS Biochemistry at Connecticut College with the goal of attending medical school afterwards.
+Majoring in ACS Biochemistry at Connecticut College with the goal of attending medical school afterward.
 I have been working with Professor Branchini since October of 2014, specializing in the biochemistry portion of the research he conducts.
 I began working in this lab to better understand how proteins work and how to manipulate them to create a desired effect.
 My research has been supported by the National Science Foundation.
 A fun fact about me is that I love dogs and will hopefully own at least one for the rest of my life, and my current dog’s name is Toby.
 Alex is currently attending the University of Rochester School of Medicine and Dentistry.

 I am a BCMB Chemistry Major at Connecticut College.
 I hope to go to medical school upon graduation, working in the U.S. Army soon after.
 I began working in the Bioluminescence Research Group in the beginning of Summer, 2015.
 I am interested in chimeric protein analysis and the expression of firefly proteins in kidney cell lines.
 My research is supported by the National Science Foundation and the Sherman Fairchild Foundation.
 I enjoy fixing objects, learning about new scientific advances, and hanging out with my friends.
 Fun fact: I play rugby for Connecticut College.